squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 * There is in general no way to link a multicast channel to other related content: in particular, if a multicast stream is encrypted using a key delivered out-of-band, there is no standard mechanism in the multicast protocol ecosystem for identifying the location of the keying material.
-Thus, for a passive observer to know what content is actually being consumed, beyond simply identifying the multicast channel or metadata such as the cohort of possible group members revealed by tracking channel membership at the observer's set of network tap points, they would need to already know what content is available via that channel, either via traffic analysis such as in the case of passive observation of unicast TLS, or via access to the related content that references the channel.
+Thus, for a passive observer to know what content is actually being consumed, beyond simply identifying the multicast channel or metadata such as the cohort of possible receivers revealed by tracking channel membership at the observer's set of network tap points, they would need to already know what content is available via that channel, either via traffic analysis such as in the case of passive observation of unicast TLS, or via access to the related content that references the channel.
 TODO: This explanation needs to be made comprehensible.
 A dragnet cataloging all content available through a particular origin would defeat this, but could be further mitigated via controlled access to index information, or via periodic changes in multicast source, group, or keying material or some combination of the three.

 * As covered in {{personaldata}}, multicast is not generally suitable for transport of personal data: consequently, while the attack surface of a pool of receivers increases with the number of receivers, the corresponding impact of a compromise goes down as more broadly-distributed content is less likely to contain revelatory information.
 TODO: This doesn't account for the dissidents-watching-a-prohibited-stream scenario.